evgenyneu/evgenii.com/app/blog/_posts/2014-03-09-using-forums-to-find-keywords.md

 Search "renovation forum" in Google.

-Read through 'bathroom' section on those forums and make a list of popular threads.
+Read 'bathroom' sections on those forums and make a list of popular threads.

 Here are some popular topics on bathroom renovation from renovateforum.com: